 The District faces many water and wastewater challenges and opportunities in the coming years with the renewal, replacement, and funding of aging infrastructure.
-The District must also accommodate continued growth by upgrading its Booster Station #2 to meet current and future water demands in 5 zones.
 Our wastewater treatment plant is at 77-79% of influent flow capacity, and state regulations require plants to begin the design and planning stages for expansion once a facility reaches 80% of capacity.
 This means our wastewater treatment plant must be increased within the next decade from 2.17 MGD to 5 MGD, a project expected to exceed \$20 million in costs.
 As an interim measure, the District is seeking a rerating of 2.5 MGD for the wastewater treatment plant.
-Hopefully, this rerate will allow the District to extend the schedule for the wastewater treatment plant upgrade.
+Hopefully, this re-rate will allow the District to extend the schedule for the wastewater treatment plant upgrade.
 The District's licensed water and wastewater professionals are well-positioned to adapt to changing regulations and technological advances while expanding services to a growing community.
 The Board of Directors and the District's staff look forward to meeting these challenges.
 Additionally, the state of Colorado is implementing and enacting more and more regulations related to wastewater treatment.
-This increased regulation is requiring more fine-tuned treatment of wastewater and resulting in increased costs.
+This increased regulation is requiring more fine-tune treatment of wastewater and resulting in increased costs.

-2023 RATES
+2024 RATES